-No other channel impairments are considered, in order to isolate the effects of the three channel access schemes under consideration.}; $vi)$ A-MPDU packet aggregation is enabled for up to 64 packets, and the instantaneous number of aggregated MPDUs is chosen at the start of each transmission; $vii)$ The transmission duration depends on the A-MPDU size, thus ranging from 0.25 ms to 3.4 ms; $viii)$ The Request-to-Send/Clear-to-Send (RTS/CTS) mechanism is used to reserve the channel and, in case of MLSR, to indicate which link will be used in the upcoming data transmission.
+No other channel impairments are considered, in order to isolate the effects of the three channel access schemes under consideration.}; $vi)$ A-MPDU packet aggregation is enabled for up to 64 packets, and the instantaneous number of aggregated MPDUs is chosen at the start of each transmission; $vii)$ The transmission duration depends on the A-MPDU size, thus ranging from 0.25 ms to 3.4 ms; $viii)$ The Request-to-Send/Clear-to-Send (RTS/CTS) mechanism is used to reserve the channel and, in the case of MLSR, to indicate which link will be used in the upcoming data transmission.
 The main system model parameters are summarized in Table ~\ref{table:parameters}. {In order to isolate the gains of MLO and its effect of legacy devices, the main system parameters are intentionally chosen according to 802.11be's predecessor and current standard, 802.11ax \cite{tgax2018simulation}.}